realappie/angular2-post-message/README.md

 # angular2-post-message

-An implementation of the cross-origin communication via postMessage at Angular2.
+An implementation of the cross-origin communication via postMessage at Angular2 (RC6 compatible).

 ## Description